 The second numerical study considers the robustness of the methods.
 To this end, Problem IV is used.
-A main feature of this problem is that $m_0(t)$ decreases monotonically with $m_0(t) \rightarrow 0$ as $t \rightarrow \infty$ .
-Since all considered methods fail in the case $m_0 = 0$ , this behavior is a potential source of instability.
+A main feature of this problem is that $m_0(t)$ decreases monotonically with $m_0(t) \to 0$ as $t \to \infty$.
+Since all considered methods fail in the case $m_0 = 0$, this behavior is a potential source of instability.
 Hence, Problem IV was simulated for different lengths of the time interval.
-Another potential source of instability is an increase of the number of moments, see Upadhyay (2012).
-In Upadhyay (2012), several examples are mentioned where it is essential to use a large number of moments for obtaining accurate results.
+Another potential source of instability is an increase of the number of moments, see [23].
+In [23], several examples are mentioned where it is essential to use a large number of moments for obtaining accurate results.
 Information on the success of the simulations and on the computing times are provided in Table 2.
 The length of the time step was chosen to be 0.01 in all simulations.
 In Table 2, the computing times are the averages of 1000 runs.

 With respect to efficiency, the LQMDA was generally the best method.
 The slowest method was always the GWA.
 With respect to robustness, it can be seen that the PDA fails if the number of moments increases.
 In addition the admissible number of moments for the PDA decreases with an increasing length of the time interval.
-Detailed studies on the robustness of the PDA and the Chebyshev algorithm for problems coming from aerosol dynamics were published recently in Upadhyay (2012).
+Detailed studies on the robustness of the PDA and the Chebyshev algorithm for problems coming from aerosol dynamics were published recently in [23].
 The results presented in Table 2 supplement those studies very well.
-Upadhyay (2012) pointed out also the reason for the weak robustness of the PDA, namely that products of moments are computed, see (12), which easily lead to an overflow if a large number of moments are used.
-Altogether, the observations with respect to the robustness of the PDA and of the LQMDA (Chebyshev algorithm) from Upadhyay (2012) and of the studies presented here coincide.
+In [23], also the reason for the weak robustness of the PDA is pointed out, namely that products of moments are used, see (12), which easily lead to an overflow if a large number of moments are used.
+Altogether, the observations with respect to the robustness of the PDA and of the LQMDA (Chebyshev algorithm) from [23] and of the studies presented here coincide.
 For the considered example, the GWA has shown to be equally robust as the LQMDA.